mr55p-dev/molecular-magic/README.md

   - Running the command `molmagic` in your terminal should print out the help message for the tool
 ### 1. Create cleaned annotated sdf files
 - Run `molmagic parser -i <path_to_moldata_directory> -o <path_to_output_file>`, where `<path_to_output_file> specifys the path to a file which does not yet exist
+  - The input directory should contain frequency files for all the structures to be analysed.
+The parser command will walk through all subdirectories of the one specified so there is no need to unpack every file into the same directory.
+  - Note that the order in the output is not guaranteed to be the same as the input (and is not likely to be either).
   - The output file you provide will be appended with the extension `.sdf.bz2`
   - Running the command `molmagic parser -i ./moldata -o ./cleaned_data` will result in a reading all `g09` frequency files from `moldata` and writing molecular structures and energies into a `bz2` archive using the `sdf` format, `./cleaned_data.sdf.bz2`.
 - Running this command should display a progress bar, and after a short duration the command should exit, leaving behind the file specified after the `-o` flag in your command